← BLOG

 No-collateral crypto loans: what's actually available in 2026

 Search interest for “no-collateral crypto loan” is driven by two very different needs: people who want fast cash without selling their crypto, and people who just need cash now and have a wallet they think can help.
-The honest answer is that a true no-collateral, no-credit-check crypto loan basically doesn’t exist for retail borrowers — and the ads that claim otherwise are almost always scams.
-There are legitimate paths to fast, unsecured liquidity if you have a wallet history; here’s the map.
+The honest answer is that a true no-collateral, no-credit-check crypto loan basically doesn’t exist for retail borrowers, and the ads that claim otherwise are almost always scams.
+There are legitimate, unsecured paths if you have a wallet history, and this guide maps out what’s real, what’s a scam, and how to find out what you actually qualify for.

 Do no-collateral crypto loans exist?

 Three distinct things get marketed under this label.
-Only one is real and available to retail.
+Only one is real and broadly available to retail.

-- Institutional uncollateralized DeFi credit.
-Protocols like Maple Finance, Clearpool, and Goldfinch make unsecured loans to known institutional borrowers — market makers, trading firms, fintechs.
+1. Institutional uncollateralized DeFi credit.
+A handful of DeFi protocols make unsecured loans to known institutional borrowers: market makers, trading firms, fintechs.
 A credit committee underwrites the counterparty.
 This is not available to retail wallets.

-- Regulated personal loans funded to a crypto wallet.
-A real lender (a bank, a fintech, a regulated lending marketplace) underwrites you on income and credit, then funds a stablecoin loan directly into your wallet.
-Unsecured, but you go through KYC and (usually) a credit pull.
+2. Regulated personal loans paid out as cash.
+A real lender (a bank, a fintech, a regulated lending marketplace) underwrites you on income and credit, then disburses the loan as cash directly to your own bank account.
+Unsecured, no collateral, and no tokens move through Teller, but you go through KYC and (usually) a credit pull.
 This is the legitimate retail path.

 Why true no-collateral retail loans are rare